 Welcome!
-I am currently a Research Assistant Professor in the Department of Linguistics and Modern Languages, the Brain and Mind Institute, and the Laboratory for Language, Learning and the brain at the Chinese University of Hong Kong.
+I am currently a Research Assistant Professor in the Department of Linguistics and Modern Languages and the Brain and Mind Institute at the Chinese University of Hong Kong.
 I will be joining the Department of Linguistics at the University of Hong Kong as Assistant Professor in January 2020.
 My research interests reside in the domain of language processing and acquisition.
-In particular, my research focuses on the development of second language learners’ and early bilinguals’ mental grammars.
+In particular, my research focuses on the development of second language learners’ and bilinguals’ mental grammars.

 Prior to getting into the world of linguistics, I had worked as a project manager or a business analyst at a couple of companies including Nexon, a developer and publisher of online games.